sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

-total number of unique words in your text dataset and the entry in a particular element of the vector is the count of how frequently the corresponding word appears in a specific document (if this is a bit vague and you want to try this approach, send Paul an e-mail).
+total number of unique words in your text dataset and the entry in a particular element of the vector is the count of how frequently the corresponding word appears in a specific document (if this is a bit vague and you want to try this approach, ask an instructor).

 I tried this on some Project Gutenberg texts from two authors: Charles Dickens and Charles Darwin.
 The table below shows the pair-wise similarities between